our mission

 We maintain what we have for all.
 A capital asset replacement program builds up reserves annually based on the useful life of assets.
 These accumulated funds ($20 million) are then reinvested at the end of the useful life to cover replacement costs.
 The District averages $4 million annually in capital replacement projects.

 GPD protects the environment with wetland, prairie, and woodland restoration and implements and measures efficient energy use.
 GPD was the first to ban the use of coal tar and supported legislation, now law, for a statewide ban.
-The Illinois Association of Park Districts recognized GPD for its partnerships developed to protect The Grove, and designating 90-acres as an Illinois Nature Preserve and National Historic Landmark.
+The Illinois Association of Park Districts recognized GPD for its partnerships developed to protect The Grove, which is recognized as an Accredited Arboretum, a National Historic Landmark and a Dedicated Illinois Nature P

 GPD developed an Urban Forestry Management Plan (UFMP) to provide data-driven solutions, goals, and milestones.
 GPD is leading in the inventory and diversity of its trees in Illinois.
 GPD exceeds the “20-10-5” rule, a best urban forestry management practice that states a tree population should ideally have no more than 20% of any single family, 10% of any single genus, and 5% of any single species.
 “Undesirable” trees decreased annually from 483 to 451, with the District managing over 22,300 trees.
 GPD planted 835 trees in the last three years, surpassing the plan’s targets.